Car Rental Spokane Airport

 Landscapes define this ambitious trip, and you will gape at a few more before reaching the Acadia National Park on Maine’s coast.

-The contrasting scenery provided by the aptly named Green Mountains of Vermont and the granite-peaked White Mountains of New Hampshire will make all the driving worth it.
+The contrasting scenery provided by the aptly named Green Mountains of Vermont and the granite-peaked White Mountains of New Hampshire in North America will make all the driving worth it.